turingschool-examples/iterator-methods-stations/find.md

 ```
 ## Example 2:

-Given the previous array of countries, find the fist country with a capital that has a three-word name
+Given the previous array of countries, find the first country with a capital that has a three-word name

 ```js
 findThreeNameCapital(countries) // => {